 To capture your child's imagination, curiosity and to provide them with a thirst for learning, the seven areas outlined in the Early Years Foundation Stage will be provided through half termly topics, of which will be broken down into themed weeks.
 Each area of learning will be provided through activities and carpet sessions linked to the weeks theme.
 For instance, a half termly topic could be 'People Who Help Us' with weekly topics including 'Emergency Services'.
 During the week of the theme 'Emergency Services' therefore, the children may be developing their literacy skills through activities such as creating and writing their own hospital patient form; developing their mathematical skills by activities such as counting patients; developing their creative skills by creating their own emergency service vehicles and developing their understanding of the world by exploring different occupations and talking about how to stay safe.

 In Reception we have a daily phonics session which introduces and embeds the knowledge needed for children to read and write.
 We use the scheme Read Write Inc throughout the school which enables us to be consistent.
 The lessons are fun and fast paced, the children really seem to enjoy them!
 Once the children are all settled and happy, the teaching of phonics will begin.
 We will begin by teaching the sounds that they need to know and incorporated into these lessons they will learn to blend these sounds together.
 Once they have learnt the sounds, they will then be split into groups within Reception to deliver more targeted teaching.
 This phonics session will be broken down into groups across Reception, Year One and Year Two.
-If you are struggling with how to pronouce the sounds, please look on youtube and search Read Write Inc sounds.
+If you are struggling with how to pronounce the sounds, please look on youtube and search Read Write Inc sounds.

 The Importance of Reading